|Focus and Scope|

 Please be noted that only one author is allowed to be a Corresponding Author of an article which is indicated by an asterisk (*) symbol.
 The Corresponding Author may different from the Submitting Author.
 The Submitting Author may submit the manuscript on behalf of the Corresponding Author.
 However, other Authors may include their email addresses in addition to an email of corresponding authors.

 The Corresponding Author is the one individual who takes primary responsibility for communication with the journal during the manuscript submission, peer review, and publication process.
-Generally, Corresponding Author is only one person, however it is permitted more than one.
 Corresponding Author are senior researchers or group leaders with some – or a lot of experience – in the submission and publishing process of scientific research.
-They are someone who has not only contributed to the paper significantly but also has the ability to ensure that it goes through the publication process smoothly and successfully.
+They are someone who has not only contributed to the paper significantly but also can ensure that it goes through the publication process smoothly and successfully.

-Keywords are the labels of your manuscript and critical to correct indexing and searching, minimum consists of 5 words, each word/phrase in keyword should be separated by a semicolon punctuation (;), not a comma (,).
-Therefore the keywords should represent the content and highlight of your article.
-Use only those abbreviations that are firmly established in the field. e.g. DNA.
+Keywords are the labels of your manuscript and critical to correct indexing and searching, minimum consists of 5 words/phrases, each word/phrase in keyword should be separated by a semicolon punctuation (;), not a comma (,).
+Therefore, the keywords should represent the content and highlight of your article.
+Use only those abbreviations that are firmly established in the field. e.g., DNA.